cknific/virgil-software/src/pages/20210109--running-1000-miles/index.md

 ## Setting the 1,000 Mile Goal
 In January 2020, a friend asked if I had any New Year's resolutions.
 I told her I wanted to run 1,000 miles before the year's end without giving it much thought beforehand.
 Just like that, I challenged myself on the spot at a burger joint in Echo Park, and I let that seed grow over the next few days until it crystallized into a formal goal.

 Usually, I'm not one to make resolutions because, like any cold turkey/dieting trends, I find them psychologically unsustainable.
 Radical, instantaneous change is simply unrealistic.
 Instead, I've preferred small changes that I can foresee sustaining for many years.
-But as I've grown older, I've realized that meaningful growth can result form a full year of hard work.
+But as I've grown older, I've realized that some meaningful growth requires a full year of hard work.

 ## Achieving Big Goals in 2020
 Like everyone else in the world, 2020 did not go as planned for me.
 I feel for folks who have lost their businesses and jobs, and I'm fortunate that I still have a stable gig.
 That said, I took a big financial hit in 2020, and I know I'm not alone.